Happy Feet (penguin): Arrival

 As thousands of people viewed Happy Feet at the beach, concerns arose about the potential danger the public posed to the penguin.
 In response, the Kāpiti Coast District Council closed the beach to vehicles and posted security guards, and locals kept watch over the penguin 24 hours a day.
 A cordon was placed around Happy Feet and it was ensured that he had access to the sea at all times.
 DOC co-ordinated this protection effort due to the Wildlife Act 1953, which requires the department to protect self-introduced vagrant birds.

 At the beach, Happy Feet ingested sand, (Note: Observers stated that the penguin had swallowed large pieces of wood.
 However, no wood was found during stomach flushing and endoscopy according to a 2012 scientific publication that discussed the measures taken to rehabilitate the penguin.
 Newspapers instead reported that he had swallowed sticks and netting, and that these items were removed during stomach flushing.) probably mistaking it for snow, which emperor penguins naturally consume to hydrate and cool themselves.
 Experts initially chose not to intervene because they did not know whether the bird would regurgitate the sand on his own, and because he appeared to be in a good state of health.
 However, by the morning of 24 June, Happy Feet was lethargic, dehydrated, had difficulty swallowing and occasionally attempted to expel sand.
-He was also suffering from heat stress, as the air temperature of about 10 C was warmer than that emperor penguins are accustomed to.
+He was also suffering from heat stress, as the air temperature of about 10 C was warmer than what emperor penguins are accustomed to.
 Because of this, at noon on the same day, DOC and Te Papa museum staff placed Happy Feet into an ice-filled plastic tub and transported him to Wellington Zoo's animal hospital The Nest Te Kōhanga.